telemaciek/todo-app/README.md

 # todo-app

 - keyboard control
-- saved for offline localStorage
+- constantly saving in localStorage
 - toggle visibility of Done items
 - rad color

-Important: your todo's are saved in your browser using localStorage.They won't be visible in other browsers.
-They are NOT backed up on the server.
+Important: your todo's are constantly being saved in your browser using localStorage.
+They won't be visible in other browsers.
+It works offline, but your data is NOT backed up anywhere.